Leb i sol: History

 "Leb i sol" is a traditional greeting which literally translates to "bread and salt".
-It is often used as an expression of spite or determination; e.g. "I will eat bread and salt if I have to, but I will not give in!", but that has nothing to do with the band's name.
-More commonly, distinguished visitors to villages and communities would be offered a piece of home-baked bread and a dip of salt as a traditional welcome, which is where the name of the band really came from.
+Distinguished visitors to villages and communities would be offered a piece of home-baked bread and a dip of salt as a traditional welcome, which is where the name of the band comes from.
 Their music combined elements of rock, jazz fusion and ethnic Macedonian music.
 As the band matured, the jazz influences became less obvious.
-However, in concert, Leb i sol performances of jazzed-up and lengthy versions of traditional ethno-folk classics such as "Jovano Jovanke" or "Aber Dojde Donke", were often received with great enthusiasm and cheer.
+However, in concert, Leb i Sol performances of jazzed-up and lengthy versions of traditional ethno-folk classics such as "Jovano Jovanke" or "Aber Dojde Donke", were often received with great enthusiasm and cheer.

-Leb i sol were very popular in the 1970s and 1980s and, while not selling as many records as some pop and folk acts, were very well known and respected and often sold-out venues in most of the larger cities in Yugoslavia.
+Leb i Sol were very popular in the 1970s and 1980s and, while not selling as many records as some pop and folk acts, were very well known and respected and often sold-out venues in most of the larger cities in Yugoslavia.
 The first two albums are often considered foundational, while most are diverse enough to be, at least in part, accessible to a fairly wide audience.
-The influence of ethnic music and folk music of Republic of Macedonia are recognizable in the use of odd meters (5/4, 7/8) and non-traditional scales (e.g. the Phrygian dominant scale).
+The influence of folk music of Macedonia are recognizable in the use of odd meters (5/4, 7/8) and non-traditional scales (e.g. the Phrygian dominant scale).
 While all the musicians were fairly accomplished, Vlatko Stefanovski is frequently regarded as an exceptional guitar virtuoso.

 Reunion

 After splitting in 1995, the band members started successful solo careers and each of them released several solo albums.
-In 2006 Leb i sol gathered again for a successful reunion tour across the entire former Yugoslavia to mark the 30th anniversary of their formation.
+In 2006, Leb i Sol gathered again for a successful reunion tour across the entire former Yugoslavia to mark the thirtieth anniversary of their formation.
 Later, Vlatko Stefanovski left the group.
 With a new line-up, in 2008, the band recorded a new studio album titled I taka nataka.
 An international concert tour is being planned.